-Basic Life Support (BLS) certification is required before students can actively engage in direct patient care activities, such as providing Immunizations or participating in various co-curricular events which bring them in contact with patients.
-The SOP requires that all students are BLS certified throughout enrollment in the program.
-Students will receive training and certification in BLS during Orientation by SureFire.
-Students requesting BLS certification by other vendors need to obtain approval from the OEE.
+Basic Life Support (BLS) certification is required before PharmD students can actively engage in direct patient care activities, such as providing immunizations or participating in various co-curricular events that bring them in contact with patients.
+WCU-SOP requires that all students are BLS certified throughout enrollment in the program.
+PharmD students will receive training and certification in BLS during Orientation by SureFire.
+Students requesting BLS certification from other vendors must obtain approval from the OEE.

 In addition to BLS certification, students are required to complete annual compliance training in the areas below.
-Students will be required to create a Pharmacists Letter account upon matriculating into the SOP to complete these mandatory trainings.
-All students must comply with regulations set forth by each regulating body in these training courses.
-Students are required to retain a copy of this documentation in the Core Elms and student's e-portfolio.
+Students will be required to create a Pharmacists Letter account upon matriculating into WCU-SOP to complete these mandatory trainings.
+Students must comply with regulations set forth by each regulating body in these training courses.
+Students are required to retain a copy of this documentation in the Core Elms and student's-portfolio.

 - HIPAA & Privacy

 - HIPAA & Security

 - Bloodborne Pathogens

 - Medicare Fraud, Waste, and Abuse

 - Combating Methamphetamine Abuse

-- Hand Hygiene (CoreREADINESS, annual training)
+- HandHygiene (CoreREADINESS, annual training)

-- Hospital Fire and Life Safey (SureFire, 4-year certification)
+- Hospital Fire and Life Safety (SureFire, 4-year certification)